 Fortunately, I walked free the following day without any (criminal) record of my stay.

 How?
-I booked a night at Clink78 hostel in London.
+I booked a night at Clink78 in London.

-If you’re not familiar with Clink78, it is a hostel near Kings Cross train station in London that has a fascinating history dating back to 1792.
+If you’re not familiar with Clink78, it is a hostel and hotel in London near Kings Cross train station that has a fascinating history dating back to 1792.
 Serving first as office space where Charles Dickens is reputed to have scribed Oliver Twist, the building went on to become Clerkenwell Magistrates Court.